OpenMW/openmw/docs/source/reference/modding/settings/game.rst

 :Range:		True/False
 :Default:	False

-Enabling this option drastically reduces the value of filled soul gems, making the value dependant only on soul magnitude, ignoring the soul gem type.
+Enabling this option drastically reduces the value of filled soul gems.
+The value will depend on soul magnitude but not the size of the used soul gem.

 The new value formula is based on the Morrowind Code Patch project::